home-assistant/Iconic/README.md

 ```
 When using the `FONT_PATH` environment variable, Iconic will be installed with a custom icon font and the auto-generated files and APIs will adopt the font's name.

-After the installation, you should see a similar setup like this:
+After the installation, you should see a similar setup to this one:
 ![Pod Setup](Screenshots/screenshot_pod_setup.png)